davideranieri/davideranieri.github.io/C++ Notes/APC_Les01.md

   - type structure
   - operations implementation

-The user can create objects (data) of the type specified by the module and manipulete these objects through the operations defined within the module
+The user can create objects (data) of the type specified by the module and manipulate these objects through the operations defined within the module

 ## Interface